oehrlis/oci-sec-ws/lab/ex07/1x00-Exercise.md

 ## Solution

 Login as User XYZ in OCI console.
 Ensure you have select the proper compartment in from the dropdown list on left side.

 ### Setup Cloud Shell for private Network

-In _Compute_ -> _Instances_, note down the two private IP adresses of the compute instances.
+In *Compute* -> *Instances*, note down the two private IP addresses of the compute instances.
 As example 10.0.0.75 and 10.0.0.76.

 ![>> step_1](../../images/screenshot-loadbalancer-setup_1.jpg)

 On top of OCI Console, verify region is Germany Central (Frankfurt), open a Cloud Shell.

 ![>> step_2](../../images/screenshot-loadbalancer-setup_2.jpg)